 Command parameters: Two numbers separated by a semicolon (;) denote port index and MCSC channel index.
+For an MCSC-disabled port, the channel index is 0.

 Reply parameters: TCP server connection control as shown in the following table.

 0 Always accept 1 Accept with DSR on